santhosh-tg/data-pipeline/README.md

-# sunbird-knowledge-platform-jobs
+# data-pipeline
-Background and pipeline jobs of Knowledge Platform
+Background and pipeline jobs of inQuiry

-## Knowledge-platform-jobs local setup
+## data-pipeline local setup
-This readme file contains the instruction to set up and run the knowledge-platform-jobs in local machine.
+This readme file contains the instruction to set up and run the inQuiry data-pipeline job in local machine.

 ### System Requirements: